COPYRIGHTS AND RESTRICTIONS AND CONDITIONS OF THIS WEBSITE

 In defiance of the Bond women who did not agree with Simon's essay and chose not pose for her, Simon put empty black paper cutouts in place of new portraits.
 Symbolically they sit as if to say, I do not care about your feelings, I am putting you in my essay even if you do not agree with my essay’s stance and even though you said you do not want to be part of what I'm trying to say.

 Subservient to these portraits, physically hanging directly below each one of them, Simon has offers up a portrait of the actual props used in James Bond movies.
 Portraits of fast cars, motorcycles, airplanes, guns and knives and other symbols of male aggression, competition and strength.
-But instead of nobly photographing them in light, Simon has literally condemned these artifacts to shadow as if to say: Do not worship these building blocks of heterosexual male youth but instead make love to this gallery of post-menopausal women.
+But instead of nobly photographing them in light, Simon has literally condemned these artifacts to shadow as if to say: Do not worship these building blocks of heterosexual male youth.
+Instead make love to this gallery of post-menopausal women.

-In another room, Simon has placed dead ‘Bond birds’ lying tagged in cases as if they were old relics and specimens of a bygone era.
+The exhibit continues in another room, where Simon has placed dead ‘Bond birds’ lying tagged in cases as if they were old relics and specimens of a bygone era.

-While Simon’s effort is clinical, somber and exhaustingly well executed, her message is also rather Aryan in its condemning view of the sexual fetishes of young heterosexual men, and in that rebuke the exhibition's whine manages to do something quite rare — it practices both misandry and misogyny at the same time.
+While Simon’s effort is clinical, somber and exhaustingly executed, her message is also rather Aryan in its condemning view of the sexual fetishes of young heterosexual men, and in that rebuke the exhibition's whine manages to do something quite rare — it practices both misandry and misogyny at the same time.

 This is where the problem lies.